oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 > The `disclosure_date` is in the past but newer than the date of newest item in the `revision_history`.

-### Usage of Unknown SSVC Decision Point Namespace
+### Usage of Unregistered SSVC Decision Point Namespace

 For each SSVC decision point given under `selections`, it MUST be tested the `namespace` is one of the case-sensitive registered namespaces.